antofrancis95/NeuralNetworks/README.md

 # NeuralNetworks

-- Build a neural network from scratch in python, understanding the basic principles
+- Build a simple 2 layer neural network from scratch in python, understanding the basic principles